FUB-HCC/seminar_critical-social-media-analysis/README.md

-test.
 We will iteratively build up a website for the course, which can be accessed [here](https://simonsimson.github.io/criticalsocialmedia/).